algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 }
 ```

 The performance on large arrays improves 3-4x from the previous version and ~2x compared to `std::lower_bound`.
-Not bad for a just two more lines of code:
+Not bad for just two more lines of code:

 ![](../img/search-eytzinger-prefetch.svg)

-What we essentially do is we hide the latency by prefetching 4 steps ahead; if the compute didn't matter, we would expect a ~4x speedup.
-We can also try to prefetch further than that, and we don't even have to use more prefetch instructions for that — we can request only the first cache line and rely on the hardware to prefetch its neighbors:
+Essentially, what we do here is hide the latency by prefetching four steps ahead and overlapping memory requests.
+Theoretically, if the compute didn't matter, we would expect a ~4x speedup, but in reality, we get a somewhat more moderate speedup.

+We can also try to prefetch further than that four steps ahead, and we don't even have to use more than one prefetch instruction for that: we can try to request only the first cache line and rely on the hardware to prefetch its neighbors.
+This trick may or may not improve actual performance — depends on the hardware:

 ```c++
 __builtin_prefetch(t + k * 32);
 ```

-It may or may not improve actual performance — it heavily depends on the hardware.

-Also, note that the last few prefetch requests are actually not needed, and in fact, they may be even be outside of the memory region allocated for the program.
-On most modern CPUs, invalid prefetch instructions get converted into no-ops, so it isn't a problem, but on some platforms this may cause a slowdown, so it may make sense, for example, to split off the last ~4 iterations from the loop to try to remove them.
+Also, note that the last few prefetch requests are actually not needed, and in fact, they may even be outside the memory region allocated for the program.
+On most modern CPUs, invalid prefetch instructions get converted into no-ops, so it isn't a problem, but on some platforms, this may cause a slowdown, so it may make sense, for example, to split off the last ~4 iterations from the loop to try to remove them.

-The prefetching technique allows us to read up to 4 elements ahead, but it doesn't really come for free — we are effectively trading off excess memory [bandwidth](/hpc/cpu-cache/bandwidth) for reduced [latency](/hpc/cpu-cache/latency).
-If you run more than one instance at a time, or just any other memory-intensive computation in the background, it will significantly [affect](/hpc/cpu-cache/sharing) the performance of the benchmark.
+This prefetching technique allows us to read up to four elements ahead, but it doesn't really come for free — we are effectively trading off excess memory [bandwidth](/hpc/cpu-cache/bandwidth) for reduced [latency](/hpc/cpu-cache/latency).
+If you run more than one instance at a time on separate hardware threads or just any other memory-intensive computation in the background, it will significantly [affect](/hpc/cpu-cache/sharing) the benchmark performance.

-Note that this method, while being great for single-threaded world, is unlikely to make its way into database and heavy multi-threaded applications, because it sacrifices bandwidth to achieve low latency.
-We can do better — instead of fetching 4 cache lines at a time, we could fetch 4 times *fewer* cache lines, and in the next article we will explore that.
+But we can do better.
+Instead of fetching four cache lines at a time, we could fetch four times *fewer* cache lines.
+And in the next article, we will explore the approach.

 <!--